 Indiegogo’s Local Business Relief Program

-Many businesses have already felt a strain due to COVID-19, so from March 18 – April 18, Indiegogo is waiving the platform fee for the campaigns who have been accepted into our Local Business Relief Program.
+Many businesses have already felt a strain due to COVID-19, so from March 18 – April 18, Indiegogo is waiving the platform fee for the campaigns who have been accepted into the Local Business Relief Program.

 Kickstarter and COVID-19